shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ||||

 Hand-crafted, *rule-based* templates can be built using just one or a few examples of the target call.
 But like any rule-based *AI* system, they are *brittle*, that is, they break easily if the target call falls even slightly outside the bounds of the rules.
-A supervised machine-learned model, for example an SVM or Random Forest, is far more resilient to slight changes in the range of the target call but they require many more training examples, on the order of 100 training examples.
-Finally, the convolutional neural network (CNN) is the most powerful learning machine available today (2020) but this power is achieved only by supplying thousands of examples of the each target call.
+A supervised machine-learning model, for example an SVM or Random Forest, is far more resilient to slight changes in the range of the target call but they require many more training examples, on the order of 100 training examples.
+Finally, the convolutional neural network (CNN) is the most powerful learning machine available today (2021) but this power is achieved only by supplying thousands of examples of the each target call.

- **Note**: The following two rules apply to the preparation of training/test datsets, regardless of the recognizer type.
+> **Note**: The following two rules apply to the preparation of training/test datasets, regardless of the recognizer type.

- - **Rule 1.** Rubbush in => rubbish out!!
-That is, think about your chosen training/test examples carefully.
+> - **Rule 1.** Rubbush in => rubbish out!!
+That is, think carefully about your chosen training/test examples.

--  **Rule 2.** Training and test sets should be representative (in some loose statistical sense) of the intended operational environment.
+> -  **Rule 2.** Training and test sets should be representative (in some loose statistical sense) of the intended operational environment.

 To summarise (and at the risk of over-simplification), a hand-crafted template has low cost and low benefit; a machine-learned model has medium cost and medium benefit, while a deep-learned model has high cost and high benefit.
-The cost/benefit ratio in each case is similar but here is the catch - the cost must be paid before you get the benefit!
+The cost/benefit ratio in each case is similar but here is the catch - the cost must be paid _before_ you get the benefit!
 Furthermore, in a typical ecological study, a bird species is of interest precisely because it is threatened or cryptic.
 When not many calls are available, the more sophisticated approaches become untenable.
 Hence there is a place for hand-crafted templates in call recognition.

 These ideas are summarised in the following table:
 | Type of Recognizer | Cost | Benefit | Cost/benefit ratio | The catch !|